Sales Dashboards

 Pipeline, Performance, and What to Chase Next

-Most CRMs ship with a default dashboard that attempts to serve everyone.
-It shows pipeline value, a funnel chart, some activity numbers, and a league table.
-This is the compromise that satisfies no one.
-It is too detailed for the manager who wants a quick read on target, and too high-level for the rep who needs to know what to do before lunch.
+Most CRMs ship with a default sales dashboard that attempts to serve everyone.
+Pipeline value, a funnel chart, some activity numbers, a league table.
+It is the compromise that satisfies no one.
 The best sales dashboard examples share a common trait: they are built around specific workflows, not generic layouts.
+Below is how to design one that earns daily use from both audiences.

 Two Views, One Data Source